 Bel Canto Singers was founded in 1993.
 The founding members envisaged a community choir that would provide fun and fellowship as well as excellence in singing for experienced and committed choristers.
 Under the devoted leadership of John Watkins for 14 years, the choir developed a broad repertoire.
-This mixture of styles and genres—as well as a commitment to excellence—has continued under Linda Meyer’s inspired leadership.
-The 2016–17 season brings an addition to the creative team: Michael Gomiega will assume direction of the choir for the spring concert.
+This mixture of styles and genres—as well as a commitment to excellence—continued under Linda Meyer’s inspired leadership for 9 years, until her recent retirement.
+Bel Canto Singers has recently announced the appointment of Leanne Piller as our new Music Director, starting in January 2018.

-The choir meets weekly on Tuesday evenings 7:30 to 10 p.m. at St. Nicholas Church, 1512 Kingston Rd., east of Warden.
-Performances are held at Scarborough Bluffs United Church, 3739 Kingston Rd., in Scarborough, as well as at a variety of other churches and seniors’ homes, where we perform to benefit other audiences and charitable causes three or four times a year.
+The choir meets weekly on Tuesday evenings 7:00 to 9:30 p.m. at St. Nicholas Church, 1512 Kingston Rd., east of Warden.
+Sectionals and other special rehearsals are often held 6:45 to 7:30 p.m., before regular rehearsals begin.
+Performances are held at Scarborough Bluffs United Church, 3739 Kingston Rd., in Scarborough, as well as at a variety of other churches and seniors’ homes, where we perform to benefit other audiences and charitable causes two or three times a year.
 Bel Canto also collects donations at its concerts that are passed on to worthy charities, most notably Kids Help Phone.

 Volunteers are Bel Canto’s strength, starting with a volunteer Board made up of choir members.
 In addition, all functions necessary for the smooth running of rehearsals are performed by volunteers, from setting up and taking down chairs each week, to setting up sound equipment, to arranging for a snack at rehearsal break time.